 Counsel for the parties must confer on discovery disputes, prior to seeking the Court's intervention.
 If a discovery dispute cannot be resolved after the parties have conferred in good faith, the parties are to jointly contact chambers via telephone, or email the Court's deputy clerk Joungsun_Miller@pawd.uscourts.gov, with a copy to the Court's paralegal at Danielle_Crane@pawd.uscourts.gov, to schedule a telephonic status conference to discuss the dispute.
 No discovery motions are to be filed until after the conference except in cases of emergency as certified by counsel.
+The Court must be notified, if practicable, of any discovery dispute at least seven (7) days prior to the close of the relevant discovery period.
 Absent good cause shown, a failure to follow the above procedures shall result in a denial of any discovery motion, without prejudice.